KennyLMQ/football/README.md

 docker exec -it next_mui bash
 ```
 # Initialization
-Create `.env.local` in the `next_mui` folder and add the following environment variables:
+Create `.env.local` in the `next_mui` folder and add the following environment variables to utilise Rapid API:
 * XG_URL=https://football-xg-statistics.p.rapidapi.com
 * XG_KEY=<YOUR_KEY>
 * XG_HOST=football-xg-statistics.p.rapidapi.com

 Values are retrieved from [RapidAPI](https://rapidapi.com/Wolf1984/api/football-xg-statistics/).
 Account will need to be created to get the `XG_KEY` value.

+\
+There is no authentication for this application, but there are certain APIs we do not want the public to use.
+Add another variable to 'secure' these APIs:
+* API_SECRET=<YOUR_SECRET>

+\
 Run the following command periodically to update the DB from the API source
 ```
 curl "<url>/api/fpl/initialize"